-Inside: easy-peasy gluten-free Russian apple pie.
+Inside: Easy-peasy gluten-free Russian apple pie.
 This is a recipe that your kids will enjoy making, baking and eating.

 Physics, geometry, and chemistry were not the only subjects taken seriously in Soviet times.
 In my public high school, we were also required to take a class named Trudovoe Obuchenie, or Trud, the name that I can only translate as Home Economics.

-Those were the days when boys whispered and giggled outside the girls’ classroom inhaling the delicate aromas drifting from the four cooking ovens.
-Ok, I take back the “delicate aroma” because we were known to burn things on a regular basis.
+Those were the days when boys whispered and giggled outside the girls’ classroom, inhaling the delicate aromas drifting from the four cooking ovens.
+Okay, I take back the “delicate aroma” because we were known to burn things on a regular basis.

 Russian Apple Pie or Sharlotka